 As we’ve mentioned already, the better option is coated.
-Coating keeps nanosilver particles more stable.
-As a result, coated particles have a virtually never-ending effectiveness.
-Coating also reduces the chance that the particles will clump together.
+The coating keeps nanosilver particles more stable.
+As a result, coated particles have virtually never-ending effectiveness.
+The coating also reduces the chance that the particles will clump together.
 This keeps them uniformly small, at a nanosize that can be safely tolerated by the human body.

 The coating itself should have certain characteristics.
 It should be slightly porous, with openings, so silver ions can be released from the larger nanosilver particle.
 The coating should be safe for human consumption, as well as chemically inert and nonreactive.

 Colloidal Silver Conclusion 12: The best colloidal silver comes from a firsthand source and contains professionally made, coated nanosilver particles.